polterguy/phosphorusfive/plugins/p5.web/README.md

 If you wish, you can completely bypass the default HTTP serialization and deserialization, and instead, take complete control of every aspect of both the rendering and the parsing of HTTP requests and responses.
 This is useful if you are creating web services or returing files to the caller for instance.
 For such cases, you have the *[echo]* and *[echo-file]* Active Events for creating your own response.
-And you have the *[get-request-body]*, and the *[get-http-method]* events.
+And you have the *[p5.web.request.get-body]*, and the *[p5.web.request.get-method]* events.
 These Active Events allows you to access the "raw" HTTP request, as sent by the client, and create your own response, exactly as you see fit.

 The default HTTP request/response model in P5, uses POST requests for each Ajax request, and returns JSON to the caller.
 However, if you wish, you